 9. Temp Fade

-The temp fade haircut or temple fade features a taper around the temples and is an excellent look for a man who wants something stylish.
-The great thing about this option is that it enhances the hairline and makes it more visible, but it is also versatile and can be adapted to suit your preference.
-Whether you want something bold or subtle, you can achieve this with a temp fade.
-Although the look does require some upkeep, you will need to visit the barber for touch-ups.
-You will find that it adds structure and helps achieve a masculine and cool appearance.
+The temp fade or else known as the temple fade haircut features a taper around the temples and is an excellent look for a man who wants something stylish.
+The great thing about this option is that it enhances the hairline and makes it more visible.
+Although the look requires some upkeep, you must visit the barber for touch-ups.
+You will also find that it adds structure and helps achieve a masculine and cool appearance.

 10. Burst Fade